API Abstraction is key to an API first strategy

 1. An extended audience for your APIs

 Your catalog of APIs and Services becomes understandable by an extended audience as the detail and business logic is not locked away in the code.
-Many more roles internally in your enterprise, as well as approved external users can discover, understand, and use your APIs and Services – all with a reliable consumer experience:- Business users such as product owners
+Many more internal roles in your enterprise, as well as approved external users can discover, understand, and use your APIs – all with a reliable consumer experience:

 - Other technical users